 Frequently Asked Questions

 Every case is unique but typically civil matters take a long time (often years) to resolve.
 Some factors that may affect the length of the process is which Court has jurisdiction of the matter, statutory time limits, and the willingness of the parties to come to a timely, fair, and effective resolution.

-How long do I have to sue?
 This depends on a variety of factors, but professional legal advice should always be sought on a timely basis.
 Certain matters, such as construction liens, have very short and strict timelines, measured in days, for preserving and perfecting liens.
 Most (but not all) matters allow up to 2 years to initiate a lawsuit.
 However, waiting until the last minute to sue may cause unnecessary complications, such as important evidence being lost or destroyed.